amarantha-k/cbas/_drafts/2_expr.md

 The following pair of examples illustrate the use of a quantified expression to test that every (or some) element in the set [1, 2, 3] of integers is less than three.
 The first example yields `FALSE` and second example yields `TRUE`.

-Please note that if the set are instead the empty set, the first expression yields `TRUE` ("every" value in an empty set satisfies the condition) while the second expression yields `FALSE` (since there isn't "some" value, as there are no values in the set, that satisfies the condition).
+Note that if the set are instead the empty set, the first expression yields `TRUE` (*every* value in an empty set satisfies the condition) while the second expression yields `FALSE` (since there isn't *some* value, as there are no values in the set, that satisfies the condition).

 ##### Examples